vishnu350/rs-mainspring-winder/README.md

 5. Wind the mainspring until end tail of the mainspring sticks out.
 Ram it in with any tool of your choosing,  **until it can no longer be seen**.
 If it refuses to go in, wind a little bit more to make space for it to do so (but not too much).
 6. Once done, **unwind** by going in the **reverse direction until there is no more force from the mainspring**.
 The anchor will naturally unlatch, allowing you to just pull off the winder part.
 If the mainspring is still latched, then gently unwind a little bit more.
 7. Next, place the actual mainspring barrel inside the barrel bowl recess and plug it into the housing barrel.
-8. Place the housing+bowl on a level surface, apply some downward force to hold it together, and then press the plunger.
+8. Place the housing+bowl parts on a level surface, apply some downward force to hold it together, and then press the plunger.
 All done!
 9. Enjoy the rest of your day knowing that it just cost you $5 and a measly stapler clip to wind up a fancy Swiss mainspring.

 # Cautionary Advice and Tips